Treehouse of Horror XXV: Production

-A clip from "A Clockwork Yellow" was first shown at the San Diego Comic-Con in July 2014.
+A clip from "A Clockwork Yellow" was first shown at San Diego Comic-Con in July 2014.
 Executive producer Al Jean spoke to Entertainment Weekly in September 2014 about the third segment of the episode, and the difference in voices between the older and newer versions of the characters.
 He said that although Dan Castellaneta’s portrayal of Homer is better remembered for its evolution over time, Nancy Cartwright’s voicing of Bart changed as well, because "it was lower-register, and you can see in the difference in this segment.
 It was really funny to get the interplay [between the two versions of the Simpsons] and for the actors to see the voice evolution.
-The great thing is we didn’t have to ask—we already had the cast hired for the Tracey Ullman Simpsons."
+The great thing is we didn’t have to ask—we already had the cast hired for the Tracey Ullman Simpsons".
 He also revealed that the segment expanded on an earlier episode which implied that the Ullman Simpsons were murdered and buried under the family home, stating "if people want a real Halloween bloodbath, they get it."

 In the first segment, Bart summons Hot Stuff the Little Devil, who has been sentenced to Hell for his "lame" comics.
 The second segment in this episode titled "A Clockwork Yellow" parodies Stanley Kubrick's A Clockwork Orange, and features references to his other films, including Eyes Wide Shut, 2001: A Space Odyssey, and Full Metal Jacket.
 In the finale of the third segment, Lisa asks if there is a possibility that "an evil marketing entity" could produce millions of others.
-The family is then reproduced in the animation styles of numerous other series including Adventure Time, Archer and South Park, as well as Japanese anime, the Minions from Despicable Me and alternative versions from other episodes of The Simpsons.
+The family is then reproduced in the animation styles of numerous other series including Adventure Time, Archer and South Park, as well as Japanese anime, the Minions from Despicable Me, and alternative versions from other episodes of The Simpsons.
 A computer-generated Homer is voiced by guest star, Pixar voice actor John Ratzenberger.